CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Task 8: Get brands in an image

+In this task, you will learn how to use the **Azure AI Vision SDK** to detect and identify well-known **brands** from images based on their logos.

 Some brands are visually recognizable from logo's, even when the name of the brand is not displayed.
 The Vision service is trained to identify thousands of well-known brands.

 1. In the **AnalyzeImage** function, under the comment **Get brands in the image**, add the following code: